CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 ## rolling `kdn drop high m`

 The above can be further generalized to dropping the \(m\) highest dice from the score.
-We can reuse most the previous algorithm, i.e. do the same splitting on the different outcomes for rolling the highest die value; the main difference here will be in how we recurse and how we assign score values to sub-distributions.
+We can reuse most the previous algorithm, i.e. do the same splitting on the different outcomes for rolling the highest die value; the main differences here will be in how we recurse and how we assign score values to sub-distributions.

 Similar to before, we have a partition of sub-distributions based on how many high values are rolled.
 Sub-distributions have a piecewise definition: